JCQuintas/mind-components/content/blog/toggle-dark-mode/index.md

 }
 ```

 These are all the parts needed to create a fairly simple dark mode toggle.
 You can, of course, improve and simplify steps as you see fit.
-To check an actual usage of the code you can check this [blog's repository](https://github.com/JCQuintas/mind-components) or the **Code Sandbox** bellow.
+To check an actual usage of the code you can check the **Code Sandbox** bellow.

 <iframe src="https://codesandbox.io/embed/heuristic-frog-u6px3?autoresize=1&fontsize=14&hidenavigation=1&view=preview" title="mindcomponents/toggle-dark-mode" style="width:100%; height:500px; border: solid 1px; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>